visioninhope/foundationallm/docs/deployment/authentication-setup-entra.md

 Restarting in this manner will need to be performed for both the Core API container app and the Chat UI container app.

-### Restarting Core API and Chat UI applications in an AKS Deployment
+### Restart Core API and Chat UI applications in an AKS Deployment

 To restart the Core API and Chat applications in an Azure Kubernetes Service (AKS) deployment, you will need to navigate to the AKS detail page in Azure Portal and perform the following: